sebastiansauer/stats-nutshell/020-basics.html.md

 ### R Basics

-Check out [chapter 1 in ModernDive](https://moderndive.com/1-getting-started.html) for an accessible introduction to getting started with R and RStudio.
+Check out the course [Statistics1, chapter on importing data](https://statistik1.netlify.app/020-r#daten-importieren) for an accessible introduction to getting started with R and RStudio.

 Please also note that R and RStudio should be installed before starting (this course).